thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 {% include images-gallery.html imageCollection="delete-image-1" showListImageTitles="true" %}

-To delete an image that are displayed as an image grid, follow these steps:
+To delete an image that is displayed as an image grid, follow these steps:

 {% include images-gallery.html imageCollection="delete-image-2" showListImageTitles="true" %}